java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 <a id="vsreflection">&nbsp;</a>
 ## Method Handles vs Reflection API
-Method Handles were introduced in [JDK7](https://docs.oracle.com/javase/7/docs/index.html) as a tool to assist compiler and language runtime developers.
+Method handles were introduced in [JDK7](https://docs.oracle.com/javase/7/docs/index.html) as a tool to assist compiler and language runtime developers.
 They were never meant to replace reflection.
-The Reflection API offers something that Method Handles cannot, which is listing the class members and inspecting their properties.
-Method Handles, on the other hand, can be transformed and manipulated in a way that is not possible with Reflection API.
+The Reflection API offers something that method handles cannot, which is listing the class members and inspecting their properties.
+Method handles, on the other hand, can be transformed and manipulated in a way that is not possible with Reflection API.

 When it comes to method invocation, there are differences related to access checking and security considerations.
 The